JonnaPander/Capstone/README.md

 |**Price Group**|*int*|df_comb|0 for price <400/sq.ft. and 1 for >400/sq.ft.|

 <a id=Metrics></a>
-#### Metrics
+### Metrics

 Several models were applied to the problem.
 I used Principal Component Analysis (PCA), Support Vector Machines (SVM), Decision Trees, and Logistic Regression.
 The Decision Tree model performed the best with a Testing Accuracy score of 0.875.
 SVM and Logistic Regression both scored 0.625 on the Testing Accuracy.
 Since the data set is so large with a total of 263 columns representing venue types I am using PCA to explain the results.
 The success metrics for PCA include an R2 Score of 0.23 and Mean Squared Error (MSE) of 0.18.

 <a id=Limitations></a>
-#### Limitations
+### Limitations
 There were several challenges in this project.
 For one, getting a complete set of data was not possible.
 Either geopy did not return coordinates or neighborhoods.com did not have sales data.
 This resulted in going from and original list of 59 neighborhoods to 37.
 Additionally, a dataset of neighborhoods in just one city yields a small test set.
 This became less of an issue when I turned my target into a binary classification instead of 20 price ranges.

 <a id=Conclusions></a>
-#### Conclusions
+### Conclusions
-Using PCA to assess the impact of venues types on real estate prices, the venue types with the most positive correlation or effect are:
+Using PCA and Linear Regression for coefficients to assess the impact of venues types on real estate prices, the venue types with the most positive correlation or effect are:
-- Italian Restaurant
+- Other Great Outdoors
-- Art Gallery
+- Pilates Studio
-- Seafood Restaurant
+- Nature Preserve
-- Ice Cream Shop
+- Flower Shop
-- Spa
+- Vegetarian/Vegan Restaurant

 Venue types with the most negative effect are:
-- Pool Hall
-- Camera Store
+- Discount Store
-- Auto Dealership
+- Tennis Court
-- Bagel Shop
+- Food & Drink Shop
-- Indian Restaurant
+- Fried Chicken Joint
+- Used Book Store

 Venue types with the least correlation are:
-- Playground
-- Platform
+- Credit Union
-- Tennis Court
+- Recording Studio
-- Kitchen Supply Store
+- Lingerie Store
-- Golf Driving Range
+- College Quad
+- Smoothie Shop

+Overall, the scores on the modeling were not high enough to suggest that venues have predictive power towards real estate prices.